Our house or team system

-All the children belong to one of the four houses; Speedwell, Poppy, Saxifrage and Coltsfoot.
+All the children belong to one of the four teams; Speedwell, Poppy, Saxifrage and Coltsfoot.

-These houses were named after native plant species found in the local area.
-We keep family groups together in the same houses and children have team assemblies in their houses, compete on sports day and in the swimming gala in their house.
+These teams were named after native plant species found in the local area.
+We keep family groups together in the same teams and children have team assemblies in their houses, compete on sports day and in the swimming gala in their team.

 Merit assemblies are all led by our year six children on a rota basis.
 We use the assemblies as a celebration of a week of learning.
-Children will be awarded merits for keeping the school rules, good citizenship and excellent work.
-There are six different certificates to collect, reflecting our six school rules.
-Our rules are based on RRR: the Rights, Respect and Responsibilities of the universal rights of the child.
+Children will be awarded merits for a whole range of things based around our learning behaviours of creativity, respect, independence, taking risks, reflection, thinking, resilience and active and motivated.

 In this assembly we add up the team points, award the class cup for the tidiest classroom, award a certificate for the class with the best attendance and finally girl and boy of the week; an award for two children with the best manners during the week.
 The organisation for these assemblies is by the year six children.

 Sports day at Ashford Hill is a special affair, split into two main sessions.
 In the morning the children are organised in their house teams and work around a series of activities organised by the children from Park House School.
 The activities focus on team games and co-operative skills.

 At lunchtime all parents join us for a family picnic in the school grounds.